AstralVixen/GeForce-Infinity/README.md

 - **Enhanced UI**: GeForce Infinity aims to improve the user interface of GeForce NOW, providing a more intuitive and enjoyable experience.
 - **Custom Discord Rich Presence**: Show off your gaming status with personalized Discord Rich Presence.
 Display game details and status updates directly in your Discord profile.
+- **Instant App Switch**: Automatically switch to GeForce Infinity once your gaming rig is ready for action!
+- **Notifications** : Get notified once your gaming rig is ready for action!

 ## 🛠️ **Planned Features**